What is a chemotherapy port (port-a-cath)?

-A port-a-cath is an implantable medical device shaped like a thin disc.
+A chemo port (port-a-cath) is an implantable medical device shaped like a thin disc.
 It’s made of plastic and is about the size of a quarter.
-Dr. Gerges implants your port-a-cath above your breast or below your collarbone, just under your skin.
+Dr. Gerges implants your port above your breast or below your collarbone, just under your skin.
 It feeds medication intravenously through a large vein, directly into your heart.

-Port-a-cath placement is a quick, outpatient procedure.
+Chemo port (port-a-cath) placement is a quick, outpatient procedure.
 If you need dialysis or are receiving cancer treatment, frequent blood transfusions and intravenous medications are necessary.
-A port-a-cath prevents the need for dozens of needle pricks, ensuring a more comfortable care experience.
+A port prevents the need for dozens of needle pricks, ensuring a more comfortable care experience.

-Following the completion of treatment, Dr. Gerges removes your port-a-cath.
+Following the completion of treatment, Dr. Gerges removes your port.
 Removal is quick and pain-free, just like installation.

 Prior to implantation, Dr. Gerges administers a local anesthetic that numbs your chest.
 Once the anesthesia sets in, he makes a small incision above your breast or below your collarbone and carefully inserts the port beneath your skin.
 Then he connects a thin tube (catheter) from the port to a vein that feeds your heart.